wtnwin111/interview/README.md

         such as 8675, (8+6+7+5)/4 < 7 not count one, 8695, (8+6+9+7)/4 > 7 count one.
         Write code time complexity is O(logA + logB)  [Google]
     58) Given a int N, write code to find the N which is the closet number is power of 2.
+    58A)Given a int N, write code to check if N is the power of 2.
     59) Write code to get N prime numbers
     60) Let A be a set of the first N positive integers :A={1,2,3,4.........N}
         Write code to find such subset pair, (x,y), x and y are the subset of A